-In Australasia, recent floods,

-droughts and heatwaves have

-highlighted the vulnerability

-development to climate

-of both ecosystems and human

-variability and the situation is

-expected to get worse in many

-places, threatening economic
+In Australasia, recent floods, droughts and heatwaves have highlighted the vulnerability of both ecosystems and human development to climate variability and the situation is expected to get worse in many places, threatening economic activities ranging from mining to farming.

 In Europe, there is an increased likelihood of systemic failures affecting multiple sectors.
 More frequent and intense heatwaves in southern Europe could hit agriculture, forestry, energy production, tourism, and the health and productivity of workers across the economy.